Happy Occupational Therapy Week!

 This interview has been edited and condensed.

-Our thanks to Sam Smith for sharing his time and expertise!
+Our thanks to Mary Luong for sharing her time and expertise!

 Expert NDIS care from Afea